Theatre and Dance

 A survey of clothing through the ages with emphasis on the dress of the actor in significant periods of theatrical activity.
 From ancient times to present day.

-The principles of pattern making for costume construction using flat-pattern and draping techniques.
+The principles of pattern making for costume construction using flat-patterning techniques.

 Advanced principles and practices of stagecraft.